 Another common method of body comp testing is the BOD POD.
 The test takes place by enclosing the individual in a small ‘air pod’ in which air is blown over and around them.
 This method is quite similar to hydrostatic weighing, though instead of determining how much water you displace, we are determining how much air you displace while simultaneously weighing you.
 These numbers are then used to measure body density and plugged into an equation to measure fat-free and fat mass.

 - More variables that can affect the results (facial hair, body temperature, moisture, clothing tightness)

-While all of the previous methods divided the body into two compartments (fat and fat-free mass), the DEXA scan divides the body into three compartments (fat, bone mineral, and all other fat-free mass that does not include bone).
-When getting a DEXA scan you are instructed to lay on a special table where two different types of x-rays are passed through your body.
-This measures your body's absorbance of x-rays at two different energies.
+While the previous methods divided the body into two compartments (fat and fat-free mass), the DEXA scan divides the body into three compartments (fat, bone mineral, and all other fat-free mass that does not include bone).
+When getting a DEXA scan, you are instructed to lie on a special table where two X-rays are passed through your body.
+This measures your body’s absorbance of X-rays at two different energies.
 Fat, bone mineral, and fat-free soft tissue have different absorption properties.
-In turn, estimates of your body composition can be made by scanning your entire body.
+Your body composition can be estimated by scanning your entire body.
 (5) This process takes only 5-10 minutes.
 DEXA scans are also used in the clinical setting for determining bone mass and diagnosing osteoporosis/osteopenia.